mauricesaliba/restExample/README.md

 Used mockito and hamcrest for unit and integration testing

-To be considered of production level application should have security added.
-Oauth2 would bne ideal.
+In order to be considered of production level application it should have security added.
+Oauth2 would be ideal.
+Also api should be fronted with a load balancer gateway for resiliency with at least two nodes running.